 Comprehensive and collision coverage

-No one wants to pay out of pocket to fix up their ride after an at-fault accident.
-If you want protection for damage to your scooter in the event of an accident you cause, that's where collision coverage steps in.
+No one wants to pay out of pocket to fix up their ride after an accident.
+Luckily, whether you collide with a tree, lamp post, or another vehicle, collision coverage steps in to help repair the damage to your scooter and get you back on the road.

 Walk outside to find your Vespa vandalized?
 Comprehensive coverage protects you for incidents that you have no control over, like theft, vandalism, or even a run-in with an animal.